 Scripture Reading: I Samuel 11 - 15 …

-Saul was now their King, but Samuel reminded them: "If both you and the king who reigns over you follow the LORD your God - good!
+Israel needed to learn this important lesson.
+Saul was now their king, but Samuel reminded them: "If both you and the king who reigns over you follow the LORD your God - good!
 But if you do not obey the LORD, and if you rebel against His commands, His hand will be against you, as it was against your fathers" (12:14-15).
 The people asked Samuel to pray for them and Samuel said, "Far be it from me that I should sin against the LORD by failing to pray for you" (12:23).

 But it is verse 22 that explains God's commitment to the descendants of Abraham, Isaac and Jacob throughout the Old Testament and even up to the return of Jesus Christ.
 I have actually heard pastors and others say that to teach that everything God does is for His glory makes God to be unfeeling, arrogant, unloving and lacking compassion.
 They believe and teach that God does everything for the welfare of mankind and that He loves everyone the same and eventually will forgive everyone and welcome them into His presence.
 Samuel and the rest of the Bible teach otherwise.

 God is GOD!!
 To think that anything God does could be considered "self-serving" is to speak in utter ignorance.
 God IS compassionate, merciful, gracious and loving.
 But as God, the Creator of the universe, there is one reason that explains why He "puts up with" Israel and, indeed, the human race: "For the sake of His great name the LORD will not reject His people, because the LORD was pleased to make you His own" (12:22).
 God chose this people and it is for His glory that He fulfilled His purpose to bring a Savior through the tribe of Judah and that He will again rescue Israel from the attacks of the nations of the world when Jesus returns!